East London line: East London line extension phase 2

 A further 6.7 mi link opened in 2012 from south of Surrey Quays via the Network Rail South London line to Clapham Junction via Queens Road Peckham, Peckham Rye, Denmark Hill, Clapham High Street and Wandsworth Road.
 A new station at Surrey Canal Road was also planned, but this was put on hold in 2009, though a suitable 'box' is being provided as part of the works to facilitate later implementation.
 The service from Highbury & Islington to Clapham Junction commenced on 9 December 2012.
 There are three services per day that run from Wandsworth Road to Battersea Park to maintain a service along that route as a parliamentary train.

 The extension uses an alignment between Surrey Quays and Queens Road Peckham stations that had not seen services since 1913.
 The "new" section diverges from the East London line south of Surrey Quays station and joins the South London line just north of the closed Old Kent Road station.
 The route skirts the Bridgehouse Meadows public open space; this was used as the construction site, then restored to public use after completion.
 The former pedestrian bridge and support piers over Surrey Canal Road were demolished as a precursor to building the railway bridge.
 The planned lowering of Surrey Canal Road and associated work to the services were not carried out as a higher elevation was adopted, with a 1 in 30 (3.3 per cent) incline allowing the railway to cross at a suitable height.

-Future
+Train lengthening

 To cope with increased demand, the class 378 units which operate on the line have been extended to five cars.
 Although the new stations on the line have platforms which are either at least five cars long or provide space for platform extensions, some stations cannot be extended and so selective door opening is required.